awwad/uptane/PROJECT.md

 Sebastien Awwad via the contact information above.
 Uptane is defined in [the three documents listed here](README.md#design-documentation).

+Should the information be highly sensitive, auditors / reporters may employ PGP encryption in an email to Justin Cappos using the public key whose PGP fingerprint is listed above.

 Audits of TUF alone (which Uptane employs) should instead be submitted [per these instructions](https://github.com/theupdateframework/tuf/blob/develop/GOVERNANCE.md).